Running an online Agency

 14. Balanced Scorecard to Create Holistic Agency Performance

-The Balanced Scorecard framework consists of four key perspectives:
+The Balanced Scorecard evaluates performance from four key perspectives:

 PerspectiveDescriptionExample for a Marketing Agency